DaniyarK006/daniyark006/README.md

 ## Hi there 👋

-- 🚀 I'm currently studying at Astana IT University, and I’m in the process of programming using Java, Python, HTML, CSS, JavaScript, and Linux systems
+- 🚀 I'm currently studying at Astana IT University, and I’m in the process of programming using Java, Python, HTML, CSS, JavaScript
-- 🌱 I’m currently learning through platforms like Stepik, Coursera, YouTube, and various other educational pages, focusing on improving my skills and gaining deeper insights into programming and development
+- 🌱 I’m learning programming and development through Stepik, Coursera, YouTube, and other educational resources
-- ⚜️ I’m looking to collaborate on innovative projects that involve web development, software engineering, and creative technology solutions.
-Whether it's through coding, design, or problem-solving, I’m eager to work with like-minded individuals to bring ideas to life and achieve impactful results
+- ⚜️ I’m seeking collaboration on innovative web, software, and creative-technology projects.
+Through coding, design, or problem-solving, I’d love to work with like-minded people to bring ideas to life and achieve impactful results
 <!--
 **DaniyarK006/daniyark006** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.